u1i/apibuilder/apibuilder-msql.md

 mysql -u root -paxway

-UPDATE: you need to change the authentication mechanism in order for API Builder to work:
+UPDATE: you need to change the MySQL authentication mechanism in order for API Builder to work:

 `ALTER USER 'root'@'%' IDENTIFIED WITH mysql_native_password BY 'axway';`